Request a Vote-By-Mail

 - Name of the family member making the request

-- Address of the family member making the request
+Address of the family member making the request

-- Relationship of the family member making the request
+Relationship of the family member making the request

-- Driver license number of the family member making the request (if available)
+Drivers license number of the family member making the request (if available)

-- Signature of the family member making the request (written requests only)
+Signature of the family member making the request (written requests only)

-Can someone pick up my vote by mail ballot for me?
+Can someone pick up my Vote-By-Mail ballot for me?

-You may also designate IN WRITING someone to pick up a vote by mail ballot for you at the Supervisor of Elections office.
+You may also designate IN WRITING someone to pick up a Vote-By-Mail ballot for you at the Supervisor of Elections office.

 The designee will be required to:

-- Complete the form: Affidavit to Pick up a Vote by Mail Ballot for Voter
+Complete the form: Affidavit to Pick up a Vote-By-Mail Ballot for Voter

 A designee may only pick up two ballots per election unless he/she is an immediate family member of the voter.

-When will I receive my vote by mail ballot?
+When will I receive my Vote-By-Mail ballot?

-Mailing of vote by mail ballots begins approximately 30 days prior to each election to those voters who have requested a vote by mail ballot.
+Mailing of Vote-By-Mail ballots begins approximately 30 days prior to each election to those voters who have requested a Vote-By-Mail ballot.

-How do I vote my vote by mail ballot?
+How do I vote my Vote-By-Mail ballot?

-The voter must personally vote his/her ballot, unless assistance is required due to blindness, disability or inability to read or write.
+- The voter must personally vote his/her ballot, unless assistance is required due to blindness, disability or inability to read or write

 Completely blacken the oval(s) corresponding to the candidate(s) and/or referendum(s) of your choice

-- Place your completed ballot in the secrecy sleeve
+Place your completed ballot in the secrecy sleeve

-- Place both ballot and secrecy sleeve in the return envelope that came with your ballot
+Place both ballot and secrecy sleeve in the return envelope that came with your ballot

-- Complete the voter's certificate on the return envelope
+Complete the voter's certificate on the return envelope

-- Return your vote by mail ballot by mail or in person to the Supervisor of Elections office
+Return your Vote-By-Mail ballot by mail or in person to the Supervisor of Elections office

-Note: Your vote by mail ballot must be received by the Supervisor of Elections by 7:00 p.m. on Election Day.
+Note: Your Vote-By-Mail ballot must be received by the Supervisor of Elections by 7:00 p.m. on Election Day.

 Does my signature have to be witnessed?

+As of July 1, 2004 the signature witness for Vote-By-Mail ballots is NO LONGER required.
+How do I return my Vote-By-Mail ballot?
+Vote-By-Mail ballots may be returned to the Supervisor of Elections office in person or by mail.
 However you choose to return your ballot, it must be received in the Brooksville Elections office by 7:00 p.m. on Election Day.
 FS 101.6103